How to track down a lost Apple AirPod

 - AirPods can only be found when outside the charging case.

-- The AirPods must be within Bluetooth range of an iOS device tied to your iCloud account for current location, and the play sound feature to work.
+- They must be within Bluetooth range of an iOS device tied to your iCloud account in order for the current location and play sound features to work.

-- If an iOS device isn't within range of a lost AirPod(s), Find My iPhone will display the last known location and queue and play sound commands.
+- If an iOS device isn't within range of a lost AirPod, Find My iPhone will display the last known location and cue and play sound commands.

 Find a lost pod